DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 Streams configured to use the DEFAULT view only have blank spaces in as their topology widget.

+#### Topology tree

-The topology tree is a block tree, which is vertically starts at the top of the start of CPU graphs in the GL widget and vertically ends at the last of those graphs.
+The topology tree is a block tree, which vertically starts at the top of the start of CPU graphs in the GL widget and vertically ends at the last of those graphs.
 If there are only tasks being drawn, there will be blank white space instead.
 The topology tree will include only nodes relevant to the CPUs shown in